crownstone/bluenet-ios-lib/BluenetLib.md

 # BluenetLibIOS

+# DOCUMENTATION IS OUTDATED, WILL BE UPDATED SHORTLY

 This lib is used to interact with the Crownstone family of devices.
 There are convenience methods that wrap the CoreBluetooth backend as well as methods that simplify the services and characteristics.